tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_assessing_information_quality.md

 <a class="noCrossRef" href="https://www.researchgate.net/publication/331088095_Beyond_Accuracy_What_Documentation_Quality_Means_to_Readers"><img src="{{site.media}}/documentation-quality-definitions-2.png" alt="Documentation Quality Definitions part 2" /></a>

 As you can see, defining information quality is a constant theme in tech comm research.
 While the characteristics are somewhat similar, they aren't described in the same way, and they are mostly general and abstract.

-Strimling is troubled by the lack of a unified approach to documentation quality, by the slipperiness of terms and lack of consistency.
-He asks, which of these qualities matter most to users?
+Troubled by the lack of a unified approach to documentation quality, and by the slipperiness of terms and lack of consistency, Strimling asks, which of these qualities matter most to users?

 Strimling aligns with researchers Richard Wang and Diane Strong (1996) because of the way their research aligns with the "voice of the data customer" and because of the soundness of their framework and research.
 Wang and Strong's research is the foundation for many other articles here as well.
 After describing 118 information quality dimensions, Wang and Strong boil them down to four main criteria.
 Yoel explains: